alekwiecien/storefrontcloud-cli/README.md

 └─────────────────────────────────────────────┴──────────┴──────────┴─────────────────────────┘
 ```

-Together with the Kubernetes namespaces, Vue Storefront team is providing You with **git** access via <a href="https://code.vuestorefront.io">Storefront Cloud Code Access</a> site.
+Along with the Kubernetes namespaces, Vue Storefront team provides you with **git** access via <a href="https://code.vuestorefront.io">Storefront Cloud Code Access</a> site.
 You may find two repositories in there:

 - <a href="https://code.storefrontcloud.io/Divante/demo-storefrontcloud-io">**demo-storefrontcloud-io**</a> - which **master** branch is used to deploy the production frontend and **develop** branch is used to deploy the test frontend,
 - <a href="https://code.storefrontcloud.io/Divante/demo-storefrontcloud-io-api">**demo-storefrontcloud-io-api**</a> - which **master** branch is used to deploy the production API and **develop** branch is used to deploy the test API.